cockroachdb/docs/v20.1/topology-follower-reads.md

 ### Summary

 Using this pattern, you configure your application to use the [follower reads](follower-reads.html) feature by adding an `AS OF SYSTEM TIME` clause when reading from the table.
-This tells CockroachDB to read slightly historical data (at least 48 seconds in the past) from the closest replica so as to avoid being routed to the leaseholder, which may be in an entirely different region.
+This tells CockroachDB to read slightly historical data from the closest replica so as to avoid being routed to the leaseholder, which may be in an entirely different region.
 Writes, however, will still leave the region to get consensus for the table.

 ### Steps